Quaterniomics/ml4ae/README.md

 ![image](https://github.com/Quaterniomics/ml4ae/assets/111631655/7098cf37-4e60-4aea-98b5-4f387adf7be4)

 where M and U are the methylated and unmethylated intensities, respectively, and α is a constant, typically 100, added to stabilize the ratio in cases of low intensity.
 In the context of AI and data science, the challenge lies in developing models that can effectively interpret these methylation patterns with minimal data, complexity, and error.
 The goal is to optimize the balance between the comprehensiveness of the model and the practicality of its application.
 R, with its robust statistical and data processing capabilities, provides an ideal platform for this endeavor.
 A basic R snippet to calculate beta values from raw methylation data might look like:

-## Abstract
-In this study, we explore the realm of epigenetic age estimators, particularly focusing on DNA methylation patterns as indicators of biological age.
-By analyzing GTEx muscle tissue methylation data, we aim to predict biological age, which is distinct from chronological age, and classify tissue types based on their epigenetic signatures.
-This approach integrates genomics, artificial intelligence, and statistical modeling to provide a comprehensive understanding of age-related changes at the molecular level.

 ## Background on Epigenetic Age Estimators
 Epigenetic age estimators have significantly contributed to our understanding of the biological aging process.
 Unlike chronological age, biological age reflects an individual's physiological state, influenced by genetic, environmental, and lifestyle factors.
 DNA methylation, a key epigenetic mechanism, changes predictably with age and serves as a robust biomarker in age estimation studies.